-The tool use the Fingertips software which was developed by the Public Health England Knowledge and Intelligence Team (KIT East) to provide easy access to in-depth analysis of a wide range of health related data in thematic profiles.
+The profile uses Fingertips to provide easy access to in-depth analysis of a wide range of health related data in thematic profiles.

-This user guide focuses on the common features of the Fingertips software and uses examples taken from the Severe Mental Illness Profiling Tool.
+This user guide focuses on the common features of the Fingertips software and uses examples taken from the Dementia Profile.
 Other profiles developed in the software also share these features.
-Metadata information on the indicators themselves are available via the 'Definitions' section of the profiles.
+Metadata information on the indicators is available via the 'Definitions' section of the profile.